 Thanks for visiting 🙂

-A few years ago I made a series of short videos which I put on YouTube, entitled Wildlife Monthly.
+A few years ago I made a series of short videos which were featured on the Reader’s Digest Magazine website, entitled Wildlife Monthly.

 Each month I produced 3 videos around a minute or more, detailing flora and fauna (mainly fauna) for you to look out for; be it in your garden, local park / reserve or further afield.